homeymusic/mami.codi.R/README.md

 When a musical chord comprised of many fundamental tones and harmonics is sounded, the hair cells at each shortened wavelength position send signals along the auditory nerve.
-This spatial or rate-place arrangement of hair cell positions and wavelengths of tones is known as tonotopy.
+This space or rate-place arrangement of hair cell positions and wavelengths of tones is known as tonotopy.

 ### The Core Idea of MaMi.CoDi

 If we play a chord, freeze time and observe which hair cells are displaced, what are we observing?
 Are we observing frequencies?
 Periods?
 No. Time is frozen.
-Frequency (1/s) and period (s) are temporal observations.
-We are making a purely spatial observation about wavelengths (m).
-We will come back to temporal observations shortly.
+Frequency (1/s) and period (s) are time observations.
+We are making a purely space observation about wavelengths (m).
+We will come back to time observations shortly.

 When we combine all the component parts of a chord together into a whole, we can estimate the overall wavelength for the whole chord.
 A